-This page covers four areas where California owners encounter real compliance pressure — insurance carrier requirements, habitability under Civil Code §1941.1, water conservation rules including SB 7, and water district rebate programs.
-For each, we explain how Silviri fits in and where its limits are.
+The four areas covered below: insurance carrier requirements, habitability under Civil Code §1941.1, water conservation rules including SB 7, and water district rebate programs.
+Each section identifies what Silviri addresses and what it does not.

-If you're not sure which side your building falls on, our building assessment maps the answer in 30 minutes.
+If you're not sure how your building stacks up, our building assessment maps the answer in 30 minutes.

 For many California multifamily properties, leak detection is shifting from an optional capital improvement to part of the cost of maintaining insurability.